 - 24 months for REF Main Panels C and D (mainly HASS subject areas)

-The policy does not apply to monographs, book chapters, working papers, creative or practice-based research outputs or data.
-It is anticipated that very few exceptions will be allowed.
+The REF 2021 OA Policy does not currently apply to monographs, book chapters, working papers, creative or practice-based research outputs or data.
 If your chosen journal is not compliant with these requirements please contact email@example.com for advice.
 Find out more about the Research Excellence Framework.

 Read your funder's OA policy (if they have one)